-H5 Cooperation between secret services of different countries, role player organisations on the web and organisations which are more vulnerable to the acts of terrors will make web mining possible.
+H5.
+Cooperation between secret services of different countries, role player organizations on the web and organizations which are more vulnerable to the acts of terrors will make web mining possible.

 In order to trace the potential terrorist on the web through web mining, we should have access to log of the important sites he or she goes through.
 One major concern for us is data sharing for data mining.
 We need to have complete and accurate data for data mining.
 Otherwise, we may not be able to find useful patterns.
-This means that different organisations on the web should be willing to share data and mine it collaboratively.
-Consistent with this observation, close cooperation between the role players on the internet and secret services of different countries is inevitable.
+This means that different organizations on the web should be willing to share data and mine it collaboratively.
+Consistent with this observation, close cooperation between the role players on the Internet and secret services of different countries is inevitable.

-H6 Cooperation between secret services of different countries, role player organisations on the web and organisations which are more vulnerable to the acts of terrors will ease the usage of honeypots.
+H6.
+Cooperation between secret services of different countries, role player organizations on the web and organizations which are more vulnerable to the acts of terrors will ease the usage of honeypots.

-Cooperation of different role players on the internet and secret services will lead to deciding different honeypots located on the web.
-In other words, different organisations on the web will be aware of the existence of their honeypots on the web.
+Cooperation of different role players on the Internet and secret services will lead to deciding different honeypots located on the web.
+In other words, different organizations on the web will be aware of the existence of their honeypots on the web.

 Promoting widespread deployment of honeypots on the web should be an explicit universal policy.
-Isolating islands of honeypots lack the deterring power of a network infrastructure for deception (Schrage, 2004).
-Implementing such a policy invites fundamental rethinking of relationship and cooperation between different online organisations that must develop a plan to best use honeypot technologies to detect attacks, track down terrorists and initiate plans to better respond to them.
+Isolating islands of honeypots lack the deterring power of a network infrastructure for deception [11].
+Implementing such a policy invites fundamental rethinking of relationship and cooperation between different online organizations that must develop a plan to best use honeypot technologies to detect attacks, track down terrorists and initiate plans to better respond to them.

-H7 Honeypots will be beneficial to trace the terrorists on the web.
+H7.
+Honeypots will be beneficial to trace the terrorists on the web.

-As we mentioned in Section 3 the organisations may be reluctant in revealing that their information systems being hacked by individuals and this may result in the loss of one the effective counter terrorism puzzles.
+As we mentioned in section 3 the organizations may be reluctant in revealing that their information systems being hacked by individuals and this may result in the loss of one the effective counter terrorism puzzles.
 Honeypot is a solution for this barrier.

-Honeypots are "information system resources whose value lies in unauthorised or illicit use of that resource" (Spitzner, 2002).
-They are primarily used for detection and are often used in conjunction with IDS (Provos, and Holz, 2007).
+Honeypots are primarily used for detection and are often used in conjunction with intrusion detection systems (IDS) [12].
 In these cases they serve as production honeypots, extending the IDS and performing an advanced detection function.
-One of the most important benefits of honeypots is detecting attacks which are not caught by other security systems, such as IDS which needs a database with frequently updated signatures of known attacks: if an intruder finds a vulnerability which is not in that database, he will have the upper hand (Barfar, and Mohammadi, 2007).
-Honeypots can be categorised by the level of interaction between intruder and system: low-interaction, high-interaction and medium-interaction (Spitzner, 2002).
+One of the most important benefits of honeypots is detecting attacks which are not caught by other security systems, such as IDS which needs a database with frequently updated signatures of known attacks: if an intruder finds a vulnerability which is not in that database, he will have the upper hand [13].

+Honeypots are categorized by the level of interaction between intruder and system: low-interaction, high-interaction and medium-interaction [14].

-Consistent with this observation, utilising honeypots, organisations will not more fear about revealing that there was an attempt to crack their information systems and voluntarily announce about that attempt.
+Consistent with this observation, utilizing honeypots, organizations will not more fear about revealing that there was an attempt to crack their information systems and voluntarily announce about that attempt.

-H8 Web mining will make tracing the terrorists on the web possible.
+H8.
+Web mining will make tracing the terrorists on the web possible.